Voltaic Brawler | Kaladesh

 Article at a Glance

+Unlike Standard, Historic, and Timeless, sadly Brawl does not have a competitive queue, but it’s still great casual fun.
 While the lack of competitive events may put off some players, Brawl and Historic Brawl still have a lot to offer.
 With both fun decks and fiercely fought games aplenty, Brawl matches still offer the best bits of MTG.
 Thanks to recent promises from Wizards about the format, it should only be getting better, so there’s never been a better time to get into either format!

-To help you do just that, throughout this article, we’ll be detailing all the best MTG decks in both Brawl and Historic Brawl.
+To help you do just that, throughout this article, we’ll be detailing all the best MTG decks in both Brawl and Standard Brawl.
 So, whether you’re looking to get into the format or push your deck to the next level, we’ve got you covered!
 Before that, however, there is one major caveat we have to cover first.

 Play What You Want